 This is an absolute must-have for anyone with a vehicle in New Zealand.
 It has saved us A LOT of money over the years.

 Gaspy tells you where the cheapest fuel is in your area.
 The prices on Gaspy are crowd-sourced, which means the app relies on like-minded consumers sharing fuel prices all around New Zealand.
 Just confirm or update the latest price list for the petrol station you are visiting.
 That’s it.
-By working together we can all enjoy cheaper gas and put pressure on Big Oil to maintain competitive pricing.
+By working together, we can all enjoy cheaper gas and pressure Big Oil to maintain competitive pricing.

 Sharing fuel prices is not just economically rewarding but also fun, as, with each share, you earn points.
 And the highest point scorer of the week receives a fuel voucher.
 How cool is that?